martinni/ninamartin/_posts/2021-04-19-complexity.markdown

 Ω(g(n)) = {f(n) : there exist positive constants c and n<sub>0</sub> such that 0 ≤ cg(n) ≤ f(n) for all n ≥ n<sub>0</sub>}
 </pre>

-Similarly to the reasoning above, you can say that an insertion sort runs in Ω(1) and you would be right, because there are many values of *c* and *n<sub>0</sub>* you can pick to that *g(n)=1* meets the above definition.
+Similarly to the reasoning above, you can say that an insertion sort runs in Ω(1) and you would be right, because there are many values of *c* and *n<sub>0</sub>* you can pick so that *g(n)=1* meets the above definition.
 The lower bound doesn't have to be tight.

 So now if you combine these two concepts you get the big θ notation, defined as follow: